AnoukSmet/Dog-Health-Tracker/README.md

 Every log and dog profile will have an edit button which will take the user to the editlog or editprofile screen.

 * **Implementation**
-For this functionality I have reused dog-form / log-form with some small differences.
+For this functionality I used the same dog-form / log-form.
 I have used a variable (add) to make the difference between adding and editing a dog/log.
 When add is not equal to True, I added a value attribute with the previous filled in information.
 By implementing this, I have managed to merge the add and edit form into 1 form which simplifies my code.